cosmos/gaia/RELEASING.md

 ### Tagging

+The following steps are the default for tagging a specific branch commit (usually on a branch labeled `release/vX.X.X`):
 1. Ensure you have checked out the commit you wish to tag
 1. `git pull --tags --dry-run`
 1. `git pull --tags`